MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/quickstart-deploy-python-web-service.md

 Learn how to deploy an Python model as a [web service with Machine Learning Server](../concept-what-are-web-services.md).
 Data scientists work locally in their preferred Python IDE and favorite version control tools to build scripts and models.
 Using the [azureml-model-management-sdk Python package](../../python-reference/azureml-model-management-sdk/azureml-model-management-sdk.md) that ships with Machine Learning Server, you can develop, test, and ultimately deploy these Python analytics as web services in your production environment.

 In Machine Learning Server, a web service is a Python code execution on the [compute node](../configure-start-for-administrators.md#configure-server-for-operationalization).
 Each web service is uniquely defined by a `name` and `version`.
-You can use the functions in [the azureml-model-management-sdk Python library ](../../python-reference/azureml-model-management-sdk/azureml-model-management-sdk.md) to gain access a service's lifecycle from a Python script.
-A set of [RESTful APIs](https://microsoft.github.io/deployr-api-docs/#services-management-apis) are also available to provide direct programmatic access to a service's lifecycle directly.
+You can use the functions in [the azureml-model-management-sdk Python library ](../../python-reference/azureml-model-management-sdk/azureml-model-management-sdk.md) to manage a service's lifecycle from a Python script.
+A set of [RESTful APIs](https://microsoft.github.io/deployr-api-docs/#services-management-apis) are also available to provide direct programmatic access to a service's lifecycle.

 [Learn more about web services](../concept-what-are-web-services.md).